-While the Corporation has now begun to penetrate the online shopping market with the launch of its online store offering select products by the full case, the Corporation continues to face increased competition from the use of mobile and web-based technology that facilitates online shopping and real-time product and price comparisons.
-Failure to adequately assess and address this evolving retail trend could have a material adverse impact on the Corporation's business and financial results.
+While the Corporation has an online store offering select products by the full case, which drove increased traffic and generated higher sales since the beginning of the COVID-19 pandemic, the Corporation faces stronger than ever competition from online retailers, especially as the pandemic pushed more consumers to shop online.
+Aggressive growth of e-commerce competitors and changing consumer habits could have a material adverse impact on the Corporation's business and financial results.
 As part of the Corporation's e-commerce initiative, customers expect innovative concepts and a positive customer experience, including a user-friendly website, reliable data, safe and reliable processing of payments and a well-executed merchandise pick up or delivery process.
 If systems are damaged or cease to function properly, capital investment may be required.
 The Corporation is also vulnerable to various additional uncertainties associated with e-commerce including website downtime and other technical failures, changes in applicable federal and provincial regulations, security breaches, and consumer privacy concerns.
 If these technology-based systems do not function effectively, the Corporation's ability to maintain and potentially grow its e-commerce business could be adversely affected.